-The NationalCenter for PTSD seeks to advance the clinical care and social welfare of U.S. veterans through research, education and training on PTSD and stress-related disorders.
-Since it provides information for the public as well as for professionals, you should definitely visit their site.
+The NationalCenter for PTSD seeks to advance the clinical care and social welfare of U.S. veterans with PTSD through research, education and training on PTSD and stress-related disorders.
+Since the National Center for PTSD (they actually have multiple offices in the country, not just one) provides information for the public as well as for professionals, you should definitely visit this site.

 The National Center for PTSD (NCPTSD) aims to advance the clinical care and

 This organization provides direct services and resources to individuals, families and communities harmed by crime.
-They provide some referral assistance.
+They provide some referral assistance, too.
 You might want to call INFOLINK at 800-211-7996.